xtreme-sameer-vohra/tap-scripts/README.md

 ```
 ./multi-cluster-tap.sh
 ```
-Create a multi-cluster View, Full and Run Profile TAP environment with sample workloads.
+Creates a Multi Cluster TAP environment with;
+- A View profile cluster
+- A Full profile cluster (This also serves as the Build cluster)
+- A Run profile cluster
+- 10 sample workloads deployed to the Full profile and Run profile clusters
+- TAP GUI on View cluster configured to observe the Full and Run clusters.
+- Testing and Scanning SupplyChain configured on Full profile cluster.

 ## Configuration
 The script above can be run as-is.

 However, its recommended you create your own Shepherd namespace and replace the default value in `multi-cluster-create.sh`.

-Similarly, the lease time defaults to 5 days and can be adjusted in `multi-cluster-create.sh` under `LEASE_DURATION`.
+The Shepherd lease time defaults to 5 days and can be adjusted in `multi-cluster-create.sh` by setting `LEASE_DURATION`.

 ## Cleanup
 ```